openstack/project-team-guide/doc/source/dependency-management.rst

   removal or addition, the +1 from the current PTL (or core if the PTL proposed the change) should be enough.

+- Reviews proposed by the OpenStack Proposal Bot to ``upper-constraints.txt`` or ``requirements.txt`` are allowed to approved and workflowed by a single core reviewer.

 For new Requirements
 --------------------